Martin Shkreli convicted of securities fraud, conspiracy

 Brafman framed his client as an oddball genius who ultimately made his investors richer.
 He said that Shkreli never intended to defraud anyone, and called him an "honest kid."

-Shkreli drew national scorn two years ago when, as the CEO of Turing Pharmaceuticals, he unapologetically raised the price of an AIDS drug from $13.50 per pill to $750.
+Shkreli drew national scorn two years ago when, as the CEO of Turing Pharmaceuticals, he unapologetically raised the price of a lifesaving drug used by some AIDS patients from $13.50 per pill to $750.
 That episode is unrelated to the fraud case.

 The Daily Beast named him the "most hated man in America."
 He defended the price hike, claiming that his company needed to profit from the drug.
 He also said that everyone who needs it would be able to afford the drug, Daraprim.